AJK President Welcomes Letters By US Congress Members To Indian Government - UrduPoint

 AJK President Welcomes Letters By US Congress Members To Indian Government

-Sardar Masood Khan, President Azad Jammu and Kashmir, has welcomed and appreciated a letter addressed to the Indian government by six members of the US Congress’ House Foreign Affairs Committee seeking information about the number of detainees held under the Public Safety Act and demanding that the US Congress members and journalists be allowed free access to the Indian Occupied Jammu and Kashmir to ascertain human rights situation on the ground
+President of Azad Jammu Kashmir Sardar Masood Khan Monday welcomed and appreciated a letter addressed to the Indian government by six members of the US Congress' House Foreign Affairs Committee seeking information about the number of detainees held under the Public Safety Act and demanding that the US Congress members and journalists be allowed free access to the Indian Occupied Jammu and Kashmir to ascertain human rights situation on the ground

-Islamabad (UrduPoint / Pakistan Point News - 28th Oct, 2019) Sardar Masood Khan, President Azad Jammu and Kashmir, has welcomed and appreciated a letter addressed to the Indian government by six members of the US Congress’ House Foreign Affairs Committee seeking information about the number of detainees held under the Public Safety Act and demanding that the US Congress members and journalists be allowed free access to the Indian Occupied Jammu and Kashmir to ascertain human rights situation on the ground.

 The six US Congress members have also expressed concern that rubber bullets are being used for crowd control and in certain instances, protestors have been blinded by the use of these bullets.
 They have sought information about such blindings including of children.
 They have also inquired about the Indian government's steps for ensuring the rights of protestors.